 I don’t talk much about entheogens in my work, largely because I don’t use them.
 I don’t think they’re bad or any such, I just have never needed to use them to get where I want or need to be, in terms of the ecstatic.
-Nonetheless, when I teach Intro to Modern Shamanism , I mention the use of substances to enhance ecstatic journeying.
+Nonetheless, when I teach Intro to Soul Tending , I mention the use of substances to enhance ecstatic journeying.
 They are a curiosity for many seekers, and for others are a vital component of connecting with Nature and all things soul.

 That said, I want to comment on the many damnations and romanticizations I see of late, regarding ayahuasca (Banisteriopsis caapi), peyote (Lophophora williamsii ), and various other natural substances as wings for soul flight.
 Notice that when you read about the use of entheogens, there’s little middle ground.
 People either sing their praises from the hilltops, or fluffy kittens died as a result of their use.
 There’s really no between.
 Why might that be?

 It’s pretty simple, really.
 People either know what they’re doing with entheogens, or they don’t.
 Most people in the west fall into the latter category, and as a result, don’t take the necessary steps required to make solid use of plants as a vehicle for spirit travel.
 The key thing that is demonstrated over and over in writings and experiences detailing successful use of working with plants for journey is relationship to the plant spirit.